kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

    and how to create a machine learning pipeline using Kale.
    In the following example, we are going to use the Kale JupyterLab Extension to building our Kubeflow pipeline.

-## Section 2: To download data to be used for the KFP Pipeline and Kale Pipeline
+## Section 2: To download data to be used for the KFP and Kale Pipeline

 1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.